pantertanter/BI_Exam_Sl/README.md

 **Objective:** Implement AI methods and algorithms for predictive modeling.

 1. Select relevant methods and algorithms for solving the problem.
+- We wanted to look further into clustering as we find this very interessting.
+It is especially interessting how feature values cluster together.
 2. Train predictive or generative data models using supervised and unsupervised methods, neural networks, LLMs, or graphs.
+- We have imiplementing and trained a random forrest regression method and showed a model which performs very well in predicting the weekly sales.
 3. Apply appropriate inference measures to assess model quality and test hypotheses.
 4. Test, validate, and iterate models for improvement.